 When I was little, my Mum, who was and is a great cook, would have me do the jobs she didn’t like doing – mixing the hamburger meat and other gooey things that required your hands getting dirty.
 It wasn’t until I reached culinary school that I realized how much she had already taught me in the kitchen, from how to properly chop an onion to how to use fresh herbs.

 We used to eat all kinds of foods when I was growing up.
 My Dad was from Trinidad so my Mum learned how to make a lot of West Indian foods, like curries, stewed chicken and rice, and my favorite salt cod fritters.
-My Mum was from England originally so we also had the traditional British meals, but since she was an enthusiastic and adventurous cook, we also enjoyed many other cuisines that she decided to explore – Indian, Italian, French, etc… I happily ate it all!
-I was an adventurous eater as a kid, and eating was an event every day.
-We always sat down for dinner as a family.
-No exceptions.
-I still think that’s important.
+My Mum was from England originally, however, so we also had the traditional British meals and because my Mum was a good and enthusiastic cook, whatever else she decided to whip up.
+I ate it all!

 These days I don’t plan too many meals beyond a day or two away, but I always have a meal on my mind.
 (I’m thinking about one right now as I write this!)

 I began my food career as a baker and caterer for a small independent bistro in Canada called Bistro Delight.
 This gave me a little taste of the industry, which was all I needed to realize that I truly wanted to pursue a culinary career.
-So, after graduating from university in Canada with a degree in English and History, I enrolled in culinary school.
-I figured that cooking was not only a road toward enjoying food myself, but was also something that made people happy and a profession that I could do anywhere in the world.
+So, after graduating from university with a degree in English and History, I enrolled in culinary school.
+I figured that cooking was not only a road toward enjoying food myself, but was also something that made people happy and I could do anywhere in the world.

 Early Career